Public Health Leadership Program

 Arnold D. Kaluzny

 Dorothy M. Talbot

 Julia D. Watkins

-The Public Health Leadership Program offers a master's in public health degree (M.P.H.) in three different concentrations: health care and prevention (HC&P); leadership (LMC); and Occupational Health Nursing (OHN).
+The Public Health Leadership Program offers a master's in public health degree (M.P.H.) in four tracks: health care and prevention (HC&P); leadership (LMC); Occupational Health Nursing (OHN); and global online (GO MPH).
 The public health leadership M.P.H. is a 42-credit-hour interdisciplinary and practice-based curriculum addressing the core functions and competencies of public health.

-The health care and prevention concentration (HC&P) is designed for medical students and practicing physicians who are interested in combining their clinical training with a population-based perspective to better serve the public.
-This concentration is available only in full-time, residential format.
+The health care and prevention track (HC&P) is designed for medical students and practicing physicians who are interested in combining their clinical training with a population-based perspective to better serve the public.
+This track is available only in a full-time, residential format.

 The Public Health Leadership Program uses both PUBH and PHNU abbreviations for course listings.
 PUBH courses are open to any student unless the individual course indicates permission of instructor is required.
 PHNU courses are open only to registered nurses or by permission of the instructor.
 Visit the Web site for additional information: www.sph.unc.edu/phlp.

 Courses for Graduate and Advanced Undergraduate Students

 423 Industrial Toxicology (3).
 Toxicological assessment of and a case presentation of related exposure is given.
 A conceptual approach is utilized to design appropriate programs to prevent worker ill health due to toxicant exposure.